Table of Contents

 Operating System Examples

-Some examples of Operating System examples of threads are as follows:
+Some examples of Operating System threads are as follows:

 Windows XP Threads

-Win32 API thread library supports one-to-one thread model.
-It also provides fiber library that supports many-to-many model.
+Win32 API thread library supports a one-to-one thread model.
+It also provides a fiber library that supports the many-to-many model.

 Win32 thread components include the following: